Muskingum University: Fraternities and sororities

-More than one in every four undergraduate students at Muskingum are members of fraternities or sororities.
-The university has seven active fraternities on campus: Phi Kappa Tau, Phi Kappa Psi, Kappa Sigma, Phi Mu Alpha Sinfonia, Ulster (local), and M.A.C.E. (local).
-Phi Kappa Tau and Kappa Sigma started as local organizations (Alban and Sphinx respectively) while other national organizations came on as colonies.
-The university also has five sororities: Chi Alpha Nu (local), FAD (local), Delta Gamma Theta (local), and Theta Phi Alpha.
+The university has five active fraternities: Phi Kappa Tau, Phi Kappa Psi, Kappa Sigma, Ulster (local), and M.A.C.E. (local).
+The Muskingum chapters of Phi Kappa Tau and Kappa Sigma both trace their roots to local fraternities, Alban and Sphynx.
+The university also has four active sororities: Chi Alpha Nu (local), FAD (local), Delta Gamma Theta (local), and Theta Phi Alpha.

 Athletics

 Muskingum competes athletically in the NCAA as a Division III school and as one of the first and longest affiliated members of the Ohio Athletic Conference (OAC).
 M.U.'s teams compete under the name the Fighting Muskies.
 Its mascot is the Fighting Muskie (muskellunge), the largest member of the pike family.

 Rather than using the traditional magenta, Muskies athletics wear black and red.
 The school's main athletic rival is fellow OAC competitor the Marietta College Pioneers (which ironically was originally called the Muskingum Academy when established in 1797).
-Muskingum fields teams in American football, men's and women's basketball, women's volleyball, baseball, women's softball, wrestling and men's and women's indoor track, outdoor track, soccer, tennis, cross country, lacrosse, and golf.
+Muskingum fields teams in American football, men's and women's basketball, women's volleyball, baseball, women's STUNT, women's softball, wrestling and men's and women's indoor track, outdoor track, soccer, tennis, cross country, lacrosse, and golf.

-Muskingum has won 79 Ohio Athletic Conference (OAC) Championships, since the school joined the conference in 1923.
+Muskingum has won 79 Ohio Athletic Conference (OAC) Championships, since the school joined the conference in the 1922–23 school year.

 In the 41 seasons between 1926 and 1966, Muskingum won 12 OAC football championships, ten outright, and two shared.
 Six of those championships were won from 1945 to 1966 when the team was led by College Football Hall of Fame member Ed Sherman, a former Muskingum quarterback.
 In Sherman's last three seasons, the Muskies represented the OAC in the Grantland Rice Bowl in 1964 and 1966.